glpi-project/php-library-glpi/README.md

 ## Synopsis

-GLPI API Client Library for PHP provides functionality common to all GLPI APIs, for example HTTP transport, error handling, authentication, JSON parsing, media download/upload and batching.
+This library specifically designed for PHP, features several functionalities common to all GLPI APIs, for example:

+- HTTP transport to APIs
+- Error handling
+- Authentication
+- JSON parsing
+- Batching

+You will be able to call to all the methods that belong to the [GLPI REST API](https://dev.flyve.org/glpi/apirest.php), for more information visit the [projects website](http://flyve.org/composer-package-glpi/).

 This project is a **work in progress**.
 The information here provided could change at any given time.